KATRIN-Experiment/Kassiopeia/Documentation/gh-pages/source/introduction.rst

 expected to compile and run on other Linux distributions, however this has not been tested, and the steps needed to compile *Kassiopeia* may deviate from what is outlined here.

-For minimal functionality and the ability to run the included example programs and simulations the following computer specifications or better are recommended:

-- Architecture: x86-64
-- CPU: Intel Core i3 @ 2.0 GHz
-- RAM: 4 GB
-- Free Disk Space: 10 GB

 .. _KATRIN: https://www.katrin.kit.edu